JackzzNetai/JackzzNetai-VR-Reversi/README.md

 6. Press and release the trigger when aiming at the turn indicator (at top left corner) to pass one's turn manually.

 7. Press the grip button when aiming at the piece containers (at bottom right corner) to start dragging the container.
 Release the grip button while hovering over a grid to drop a piece manually.
-This action will override the piece that located at the grid if there was one.
+This action will overwrite the piece that located at the grid if there was one.